CredoMb/MontrealTour/README.md

 The categories are Spots, Events, Dining and Museums.

 P.S.This App was not created for commercial use.
-Its only purpose was to help me practice my android skills
+Its only purpose was to help practice android skills

 ## Prerquisites